plone/training/gatsby/richtext.rst

   This eliminates the use of ``dangerouslySetInnerHTML``, which is recommended to be avoided.

-The usage of the RichText component is fairly simple.
+The following is a usage example of the RichText component.
-Take the case of ``Document.js`` which handles all nodes of type ``PloneDocument`` on page creation.
+``Document.js`` handles all nodes of type ``PloneDocument`` on page creation.

 .. code-block:: jsx